 Types of Flushable Cat Litter

 Cat litter brands that are flushable are tested to be safe for sewer and/or septic tank systems when following instructions.
-You have to check on the bags to see if the flushable litter can be used for both systems, as some have only been tested for one disposal option or the other.
+You must check on the bags to see if the flushable litter can be used for both systems, as some have only been tested for one disposal option or the other.
 This flushable litter comes in many different types and is marked biodegradable and natural.

 The usual types of litter that are flushable consist of corn, wheat, wood, and newspaper.
 These are all available in different combinations of formulas and textures.
 Flushable cat litter is not too dusty and eliminates odors often for seven days at a time.
 Most flushable cat litters are fine-grained, which cats prefer as they can scratch and claw in it without injury or causing dense clumps.
 It also does not stick to the paws too much like densely clumping litter tends to do.

 World’s Best Cat Litter (Favorite Septic-Safe Cat Litter)